redewiedergabe/corpus/resources/docs/annotation_structure.md

 Speaker annotations can have more than one ID, if they are associated with several different STWR annotations.

-Frame annotations can only be linked to STWR annotations with the types direct or indirect.
-IntExpr annotations can additionally be linked to STWR annotations with the type reported.
+Frame annotations can only be linked to STWR annotations with the types *direct* or *indirect*.
+IntExpr annotations can additionally be linked to STWR annotations with the type *reported*.
 Speaker annotations can be linked to STWR annotations of any type.

 IntExpr annotations only appear within frame annotations or within STWR annotations of the type reported.